 A cheerful burst of citrus flavor is like biting into summer.
 The accent of bright flavors is always a wonderful tonic to hot and humid weather.
-I definitely find myself keeping Key Lime Pie and Lemon Blueberry Muffins on repeat as well, but today’s recipe is the tart zing that feels so refreshing with its balance of sweet and tart.
+I definitely find myself keeping Key Lime Pie, Lemon Yogurt Cake and Lemon Blueberry Loaf on repeat as well, but today’s recipe is the tart zing that feels so refreshing with its balance of sweet and tart.

 These Lemon Bars confectionary delights are refreshingly simple.
 There is a bit more work to them, but it is absolutely worth it!
 A buttery shortbread crust serves as homebase to a sunshine-infused lemon curd topping.
 Your taste buds won’t know what hit ’em!

 Lemon bars are an excellent no-fuss option for bake sales, brunches, and summer picnics.
 This classic dessert is lighter than a cheesecake but still just as crave-worthy.

 Why This Is the Best Lemon Bars Recipe

 - The filling is smooth and soft but solid.
 Because we cook and strain the topping before baking, it sets perfectly without being gooey or creating a strange, dimpled top.

 - Never soggy crust that is crisp, yet soft and buttery to pair divinely with the tart lemons.